KimScheffler/technical-writing-portfolio/docs/en/overview/documentation-approach.md

 At this stage, the **documentation format** is defined and appropriate **tools** for content creation and maintenance are selected (steps 4–5).

+The structure used throughout this portfolio follows the **DITA information model** and therefore corresponds directly to the content models implemented in DITA-based component content management systems (CCMS) such as **SCHEMA ST4**, **Adobe Experience Manager Guides**, **oXygen XML Author**, or **IXIASOFT CCMS**.

-The **content structure** is then designed using a task-oriented approach and is based on the **DITA information model**, with a clear separation of **Concept**, **Task**, and **Reference** content.
-This separation is reflected both conceptually and structurally in the individual documentation topics (step 6).
+The content structure is task-oriented and based on a clear separation of **Concept**, **Task**, and **Reference**.
+This separation is applied consistently across all documentation topics in the portfolio and reflects the same logical structure used in industrial CCMS environments—independent of whether the content is authored in XML or maintained in a Markdown-based workflow.

-Based on this structure, the **output channels** are defined (step 7), such as web-based help systems, in-product help, PDF documentation, or internal knowledge bases.
-Navigation, terminology, and structure are aligned accordingly.

-This structured approach ensures that documentation remains understandable, scalable, and maintainable throughout the software lifecycle.

 ---